 It doesn’t mean there is no message if there are no words.
 Make sure your message is clear for everyone in your target audience.
 When using visual metaphors in marketing and advertising, keep in mind that your consumers should be familiar with its context, have a background understanding of it.
 Otherwise, your message won’t achieve the desired goal and won’t make the expected effect.
 It may lead to misunderstandings between the brand and the audience.
 So, it’s advisable to incorporate only well-known concepts, jokes or stories into your visual content.

 The perfect balance is achieved when your message is clear but not too obvious.
 Leave enough space for the consumer imagination.
 Encourage creativity and thinking out of the box.
 Let customers co-create this story.

 Reinvent concepts, images and heroes.
 For example, when using their images in your visual communication strategy, you can give a new meaning to characters from cartoons and movies.
 Also, you can use well-known symbols to emphasize your brand idea.
 However, beware not to breach someone’s business or cultural interests when doing so .

 Your target audience is a community of individuals with specific interests, tastes and peculiarities.
 Emphasize the beauty of diversity, don’t generalize too much when messaging your consumers.
 Let them know that each of them matters to your brand, that you care about everyone and want to hear everyone.

-I was happy to share these several visual communication insights based on my experience co-creating digital marketing with different brands.
-I hope they inspired you to refresh and reimagine your digital strategy.
-Let your brand shine with innovation and build meaningful connections with people through powerful visual content.
+We are happy to share these several visual communication insights and the visual communication definition based on my experience co-creating digital marketing with different brands.
+Regardless of where you operate, adequately communicating your message is crucial.
+Additionally, using images in emails and presentations might alter how your team interacts.
+We hope they inspired you to refresh and reimagine your visual communication company digital strategy.
+Let your brand shine with innovation via contemporary visual communication examples and build meaningful connections with people through powerful visual content.